 By choosing datastore identity you are handing the process of identity generation to the JDO implementation.
 This does not mean that you haven't got any control over how it does this.
 JDO defines many ways of generating these identities and DataNucleus supports all of these and provides some more of its own besides.

-Defining which one to use is a simple matter of adding a MetaData element to your classes definition, like this
+Defining which one to use is a simple matter of specifying its metadata, like this

 '''

 @PersistenceCapable

 @DatastoreIdentity(strategy="sequence", sequence="MY_SEQUENCE")

 public class MyClass

 {

 ...

 }

 '''